PabloMosUU/UssPython/Projects/Project 01 Text Adventure.md

 3. When the player has completed all worlds successfully, the main program congratulates them and ends the game. <br>
 4. Each group member develops (at least) one world, implemented in a separate function. <br>
 5. Each world can be completed by the player, if necessary by starting the world again and trying another route.
 There is no ultimate “game over” state. <br>
-6. INFOMCTH/Master students: your world **must** be related to your study programme.
+6. INFOMCTH students: your world **must** be related to your study programme.

 ## Time distribution